 - Calling for local bans on fracking.

 - Calling on Public Employees Retirement Association to curb fossil fuel investments.

 - Raising awareness about climate change and demanding a more rapid transition away from fossil fuels and toward a renewable energy future.

-Please also help us increase awareness around what the associated negative impacts of fracking are.
-Share your story, express your concerns and call for climate leadership by submitting an op-ed or letter now.
+Please choose a topic and begin writing!
+Help increase awareness, share your story, express your concerns and call for stronger climate leadership by submitting an op-ed or letter now.

 Here’s how you can take action now:

-- Click here for suggested talking points and a sample LTE to guide your submissions.
+- Step 2: Pick your topic & start writing.
+Click here for suggested talking points and sample LTE and Op-ed language to guide your submissions.

 Letter to the Editor and Op-ed Writing Tips: